akhilmadamala/projects/README.md

 •	Achieved 84 percent classification accuracy and F1 score of 0.6 using a set of trained Neural networks on testing data among other models  Random forest, SVM, and logistic regression. <br/>

+## Amazon Analystics                                    (ASU) Jan-May 2019<br/>
+•	Pre-processed the amazon dataset and classified products based on catagories <br/>
+• Used Apache Lucene to get information of top 10 products, positive and negative words for products etc.<br/>
+• Displayed the analytics using Sunburst, word cloud and bubble chart using interactive visualizations <br/>
+• Hosted the website on AWS <br/>